-What is Franklin Park Training Centre
+The Franklin Park Training Centre

-- Franklin Park Training Centre is a 96 acre property close to the town centre of Pukekohe
+- The Franklin Park Training Centre is a 96 acre property close to the town centre of Pukekohe

 Staff that look after Franklin Park

-- Workouts and trials are held on a weekly basis each Saturday.
+- Workouts and trials are held on a weekly basis

-Also on site at Franklin Park
+Also onsite at Franklin Park

-- Garrards Horse & Hound Store
+- Garrards Horse & Hound store

 - Administration Offices

-70 years of trotting in Franklin
+Over 70 years of trotting in Franklin

-The Club obtained a floating totalisator permit which was used in July 1950 then in March 1951 it used its first regular totalisator permit.
+The Club obtained a floating totalisator permit which was used in July 1950 and then in March 1951 it used its first regular totalisator permit.

-In late 2014 after a Special General Meeting and a vote the Franklin Trotting Club members agreed for a merger with the Auckland Trotting Club.
+In late 2014 after a Special General Meeting and a vote, the Franklin Trotting Club members agreed for a merger with the Auckland Trotting Club.